ileAuTresor/hello-world/README.md

 # hello-world
-Tutorial project to initiliaze with Git
+Tutorial project to initiliaze with Git.

+This is a change.